Blupo/ColorPane/README.md

 ### Color Properties

 Color Properties was a functionality integrated into the previous ColorPane plugin that allowed users to modify the color properties of objects using the color tools.
-This functionality will be spun off into its own plugin, as it originally was when ColorPane first released.
+This functionality might be spun off into its own plugin, as it originally was when ColorPane first released.